Jandys/liferay-db-setup-core/README.md

 ### Others

-You can create/update/set many other artifacts like User, Organization, Page, Portlet placement, Permission, ...
+You can create/update/set many other artifacts like Portlet placement, Permission, ...
 See source code.

 ## Compatibility

 Liferay Portal Version | Version
 ---------------------- | -------
+7.4.x | 4.x.x
 7.3.x | 3.1.x
 7.2.x | 3.0.x
 older | use original [Mimacom library](https://github.com/mimacom/liferay-db-setup-core)

+> **Note:** New changes introduced in version 4.0.0 may not be backwards compatible.
+> Such as Tags and Company.\
+> See the source if you are not sure about some features.